benwhz/coursera-deep-learning-specialization/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Notes/Readme.md

 Here are some intuitions:
   - Intuition 1:
-     - If `lambda` is too large - a lot of w's will be close to zeros which will make the NN simpler (you can think of it as it would behave closer to logistic regression).
+     - If $\lambda$ is too large - a lot of w's will be close to zeros which will make the NN simpler (you can think of it as it would behave closer to logistic regression).
-     - If `lambda` is good enough it will just reduce some weights that makes the neural network overfit.
+     - If $\lambda$ is good enough it will just reduce some weights that makes the neural network overfit.
   - Intuition 2 (with _tanh_ activation function):
-     - If `lambda` is too large, w's will be small (close to zero) - will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.
+     - If $\lambda$ is too large, w's will be small (close to zero) - will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.
-     - If `lambda` good enough it will just make some of _tanh_ activations _roughly_ linear which will prevent overfitting.
+     - If $\lambda$ good enough it will just make some of _tanh_ activations _roughly_ linear which will prevent overfitting.

 _**Implementation tip**_: if you implement gradient descent, one of the steps to debug gradient descent is to plot the cost function J as a function of the number of iterations of gradient descent and you want to see that the cost function J decreases **monotonically** after every elevation of gradient descent with regularization.
 If you plot the old definition of J (no regularization) then you might not see it decrease monotonically.